fabric8io/docker-maven-plugin/doc/manual.md

 provide it from the outside with an environment variable or a system property.

-This plugin supports various ways for specifying a registry:
+This plugin supports various ways of specifying a registry:

 * If the image name contains a registry part, this registry is used unconditionally and can not be overwritten from the outside.